Help! My Child Doesn't Want to Learn!

 You know your child best.

-The good news is: that you don’t need anyone else to figure out what the challenge is for your child because no one knows them or how they learn better than you do.
+The good news is, you don't need anyone else to figure out what the challenge is for your child because no one knows them or how they learn better than you do.

 You know what things they do and don't like.
 You know if there are other things that might be causing trouble during their learning time.
 You also have the best idea of what encourages and motivates them.